 One of Rotary International’s greatest programs for young people is the Rotary Youth Exchange.
-It allows foreign students to come here and local students to travel abroad to spend time in other countries, learning the customs, the geography, the educational systems, and the languages, all while creating life experiences.
+It allows foreign students to come here and local students to travel abroad to spend time in other countries learning the customs, the geography, the educational systems, and the languages, all while creating life experiences.

 It’s not always smooth sailing — in a few extreme cases students have been sent home for serious infractions of the rules — but, the overwhelming number of people who have participated over the years are emphatic in their praise of their journeys.

 Here are some videos of students sharing their experiences, host families explaining the process for that role, and anecdotes and tips from people going to, or just returning from, experiences in various countries.

-If you are interested in finding out how to get information on the local Rotary program supported by the Southern Rensselaer County Rotary Club, simply email the current president, Andy Leyhane, at email@example.com.
+If you are interested in finding out how to get information on the local Rotary program supported by the Southern Rensselaer County Rotary Club, simply email us at SRCrotary@gmail.org, and we’ll provide details.

 Below the videos, you’ll find a Q&A section outlining the Rotary Youth Exchange program.